 Looking to upgrade to 4K in the living room and don’t want to break the bank?
 You have come to the right place.
 I’m going to break from my home theater building and take a look at 4 different options which will get you that beautiful 4K picture without spending much more than $1,000.
-Be sure to check current pricing for these as Amazon adds Black Friday deals.
 Each option is 65″ because anything smaller would not be conducive to experiencing the full 4K effect.
 It definitely would look better, but only the truly discerning eye can tell the difference on those smaller screens.

 I will offer a brief synopsis of the 65″ version of the best options available from Samsung, LG, Sony and TCL.
 Anyone who has read my other stuff would know that Samsung is my TV of choice.
 I do come into this review with an open mind, however.